James Dunlop of Dunlop

-Lieutenant General James Wallace Dunlop 21st of that ilk (19 June 1759 – 30 March 1832) was a Scottish Laird and British military officer who distinguished himself in India and the Napoleonic Wars.
+Lieutenant-General James Wallace Dunlop, 21st of that ilk (19 June 1759 – 30 March 1832) was a Scottish Laird and British military officer who distinguished himself in India and the Napoleonic Wars.
 Dunlop led the left column at the Battle of Seringapatam and commanded the 5th Division at Battle of Fuentes de Oñoro.
 The Duke of Wellington regarded his retirement from the military as "...a real loss" though Dunlop subsequently went on to have a successful career in politics.

 Personal life

 James Wallace Dunlop was born on 19 June 1759, the fifth son of John Dunlop of Dunlop, Ayrshire and Frances Anna Dunlop (née Wallace), the daughter of Sir Thomas Wallace of Craigie.
 In 1784 he became the 21st Dunlop when his father transferred the estates to him.
-He married Julia Baille, the daughter of a Monkton landowner, on 20 July 1802.
+He married Julia Baillie, the daughter of Hugh Baillie, a landowner at Monkton, on 20 July 1802.
 They had five children, three sons and two daughters.
 Dunlop died at his family home Newfield, Southwick, Kirkcudbrightshire, on 30 March 1832.